x1n5h3n/Rotulus/README.md

 ```
 Using a modified version of [hashID](https://github.com/psypanda/hashID) it'll identify for you the type of hash used. **Without a 100% accuracy**.

-- Insert data from one file with `:` separator and hashed password without knowing the type of hash
+- Insert data from one file with `:` separator and md5 hashed passwords
 ```bash
 rotulus seeder -f dbleak_with_hashed_passwords.txt -s : -c md5
 ```

-It's like making a drop and a create (`python3 database.py -d drop && python3 database.py -d create`).

 ### Query